Resource Library

 Who owns the paihikara?
 Who owns the whenua?

 Whakarongo Tauranga, on behalf of Dramatic Inquiry Network Trust, introduces her unit ‘Who owns the paihikara, who owns the whenua’ for upper primary ākonga.
-The unit uses process drama to support learners to see Te Tiriti from the perspective of tangata whenua.
+The unit uses Mantle of Expert (drama and inquiry) to support learners to see Te Tiriti from the perspective of tangata whenua.

 Provocations on Space